Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/6-blacksmith.md

 # What are Blacksmith?

-Blacksmith is the place to upgrade characters, upgrade equipment.
+Blacksmith is the place to upgrade characters, upgrade equipment, upgrade land.

 ## Upgrade